ST37/ArduTrak/README.md

 An Arduino Pro Micro Clone with a 32U4 processor is currently in use.
 The code _cannot_ be executed with a UNO or the like because a second serial port is missing there.
 At the moment I'm working on integrating the S-BUS protocol to control servos and lights.
-He will have some modes that influence the driving behavior, depending on channel values ​​(switch on the transmitter).
+He will have some modes that influence the driving behavior(slow mode, crawler mode ...), depending on channel values ​​(switch on the transmitter).
 In addition to measuring the LiPo voltage, gyro data, a compass (based on the GY-9250) and an integration for controlling MinimOSD are also acquired.
 This is followed by other protocols such as IBUS and EX_BUS.